leilanihagen/patience-healthcare-navigator/README.md

 Your valuable feedbacks will motivate and help us in developing this awesome app.

-> Patience's future depend on your feedbacks.
+> Patience's future depend on your feedbacks - Tuan & Leilani

 ## Side-notes